Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Introduction

 \section{Introduction}

-In various optimization problems, design variables are generally classified as continuous, discrete (including integer), and categorical ones \cite{coelho2015investigation,kokkolaras2001mixed,lindroth2011pure,sloane1996introduction}.
-A categorical variable is distinguished by the fact that its admissible values are finite instances, or levels, selected from a predefined category rather than arbitrary real numbers.
-A typical structural example is the selection of a bar cross-section from a catalog of standard profiles.
-These catalog sections may differ simultaneously in shape, area, moments of inertia, and section modulus, so their physical meaning cannot be faithfully represented by a single scalar index.
+In various optimization problems, design variables are generally classified as continuous, discrete (including integer), and categorical ones \cite{kokkolaras2001mixed,lindroth2011pure}.
+Unlike continuous or integer variables, a categorical variable takes values from a finite set of predefined instances, rather than arbitrary real numbers \cite{coelho2015investigation,sloane1996introduction}.
+A typical structural example is the selection of a beam cross-section from a catalog of standard profiles.
+These catalog sections may differ simultaneously in shape, area and moments of inertia, whcih cannot be faithfully represented by a single scalar index.

-Classical methods \cite{herrera1998tackling,goldberg2006genetic,caruana1988representation,eshelman1993real,liao2014ant,rajeev1992discrete} for optimization problems with categorical variables often transform the available instances into artificial real-valued codes or binary strings and then employ evolutionary optimizers such as genetic algorithms.
-Such encodings are convenient for general-purpose search and do not require gradient information.
-However, the numerical distance between two encoded values usually has no direct relation to the physical difference between the corresponding catalog instances.
-This loss of physical meaning may reduce the search efficiency and obscure the interpretation of the optimized structural design.
+Classical methods for categorical optimization problems often transform available instances into artificial real-valued codes or binary strings \cite{caruana1988representation,eshelman1993real}.
+Evolutionary optimizers such as genetic algorithms are then applied to search the encoded space \cite{herrera1998tackling,goldberg2006genetic,liao2014ant,rajeev1992discrete}.
+However, the numerical distance between two encoded values usually has no direct relation to the physical difference between the corresponding catalog instances, which may reduce the search efficiency and obscure the interpretation of the optimized structural design.

 Other works have been proposed to treat categorical variables in a more specific manner \cite{herrera2014metamodel,filomeno2012extending,mccane2008distance}.
 For example, when dealing with unordered categorical variables, simplex coding is broadly applied, which suits evolutionary methods well \cite{coelho2015investigation,filomeno2014metamodels,fu2008classification}.
-In this coding, the distances between any two design instances are kept equal, thus forming a regular simplex in the space, whose dimensionality is always one less than the number of instances.
-As a result, if the number of instances is large, the dimensionality of the related space becomes computationally prohibitive.
-To avoid assigning arbitrary labels to physically different sections, a more informative strategy is to represent each categorical instance by a multi-dimensional discrete vector of physical attributes.
+In this coding, the distances between any two design instances are kept equal, thus forming a regular simplex in the space.
+However, if the number of instances is large, the dimensionality of the related space becomes computationally prohibitive.
+The work \cite{WOS:000522857300001} proposes a bi-level optimization framework for large-scale mixed categorical structural optimization problems, in which the problems are divided into continuous slave problems and discrete master problems.
+The subsequent extension can also be found in \cite{WOS:000836612800008}.